serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 The [`aws-dynamodb`](https://github.com/serverless/components/tree/master/registry/aws-dynamodb) component makes it possible to create and manage DynamoDB tables.

-The only configuration necessary for this component is the `region` in which the table should be created and an array `tables` which includes the different DynamoDB specific table definitions.
+The only configurations necessary for this component are the `region` in which the table should be created and an array called `tables` which includes the different DynamoDB specific table definitions.

-The documentation of the [components registry entry](https://github.com/serverless/components/tree/master/registry/aws-dynamodb) shows some example usages.
+The [components documentation](https://github.com/serverless/components/tree/master/registry/aws-dynamodb) shows some example usages.

 ### `rest-api`